live-codes/livecodes/docs/docs/configuration/configuration-object.md

 Default: `""`

 Project description.
 Used in [project](../features/projects.md) search and result page description meta tag.
-This can be set in the UI from app menu → Project Info.
+This can be set in the UI from Project menu → Project Info.

 ### `head`